cap-js/docs/tools/cds-lint.md

 All CDS projects initiated with `cds init` come with CDS Lint preconfigured. **No setup is needed**.

-For all other projects of if you would like to have ESLint running within your VS Code editor, please run the dedicated [`cds add` commmand](#cds-add-lint) command to configure them.
+For all other projects, you would like to have ESLint running within your VS Code editor.
+Run the dedicated [`cds add` commmand](#cds-add-lint) command to configure them.

 > [!TIP]
 > To add lint checking to your VS Code Editor, follow the setup in [CDS Lint in VSCode](#cds-lint-vscode).